Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

     ![Checker Pattern](https://user-images.githubusercontent.com/65610334/213092640-4103b6af-ab70-4ce6-b13a-1a96a0c0a437.jpg)

-2. Place the camera on the tripod and place it at a suitable distance from the mirror setup/container.
+2. Place the camera on the tripod and place it at a suitable distance from the mirror setup.

     ![Camera To Checker Distance](https://github.com/Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/assets/94681976/815ef573-3669-4f71-8c0a-2b5b1987179b)

-3. Place the checker pattern in the mirror container and make sure it can be seen in all three views, i.e., original and both the mirror views.
+3. Place the checker pattern in the mirror setup and make sure it can be seen in all three views, i.e., the original and the mirror which you want to calibrate.

     ![Image With Checker Visisble In All Views](https://github.com/Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/assets/94681976/d794dc09-3ea2-4412-9865-e4e9c24b01ef)

 4. Take a picture of the checker pattern from the camera.
-From this point on, the camera and mirrors must remain stationary.
+From this point on, the camera and mirror must remain stationary.

-5. Change the position of the checker pattern in a limited region to ensure that the pattern can be seen in all relevant views, i.e., the original and both the mirror views, and capture an image.
+5. Change the position of the checker pattern to ensure that the pattern can be seen in all relevant views, i.e., the original and the mirror view, and capture an image.

 6. Repeat 4&ndash;5 to capture at least 15&ndash;20 images of the checker pattern at different positions.
-Make sure it's pose varies considerably between images in order to get a good calibration.
+Make sure its pose varies considerably between images in order to get a good calibration.

 The following set is taken for 2 views (camera and left mirror).